Dumfries and Galloway is an

 an idyllic setting on the broad tree-lined banks of the River

-beaches, rocky coves and cliff-top paths.
-The Galloway Hills
+sandy beaches, rocky coves and cliff-top paths.
+The Galloway

-rise to the north of the Solway coast, an area of beautiful moors,
+Hills rise to the north of the Solway coast, an area of beautiful

-Forest park.
-The Southern Upland Way cuts across the country
+Galloway Forest park.
+The Southern Upland Way cuts across the

-from Portpatrick in Galloway to Cockburnspath in the Borders,
+country from Portpatrick in Galloway to Cockburnspath in the

 |